-In June this year, Pieter and Chris from LionAid went out to Kenya to explore ways in which we could work together pastoral communities to bring a fresh resolution to the predator-livestock conflict that has proved to one of the most challenging issues in predator conservation.
+In June this year, Pieter and Chris from LionAid went out to Kenya to explore ways in which we could work together with pastoral communities to bring a fresh resolution to the predator-livestock conflict that has proved to be one of the most challenging issues in predator conservation.
 Retaliation against predators is one of the significant factors contributing to the catastrophic decline in lion populations.

 Communities are often expected to live with predators but can experience substantial livestock losses.
 In addition pastoralists often have to invest considerable resources in livestock herding, guarding and predator control, adding significantly to cycles of poverty among rural communities.
 In many African pastoralist societies, livestock also has a cultural value exceeding economic worth as cattle are valued for social, political, cultural and religious reasons.
 Livestock assets are the primary form of wealth acquisition and storage in these communities, and such assets are particularly vulnerable to coexistence with predators.

 Past payment schemes have attempted to remedy the problem, but many rarely outweigh the costs of livestock predation.
 These schemes also rely on the constant supply of new funding to maintain the programmes.

 The Big Life Foundation in Kenya has had considerable success to date with their compensation programme and we congratulate them on that.
 They also must rely on new funding to keep the programme on track but as I write this, they are enthusiastically embarking on the next funding trip to Europe.
 But one solution is never going to solve the problem in all situations are we are convinced the new approach we are testing (detailed below) will meaningfully add to the overall remedy to halt the decline in Africa’s carnivores.